wds4/electron-react-boilerplate-nostr/README.md

 Initial attempt at getting nostr-tools to work in electron-react-boilerplate (erb).

-So far I can generate private and public keys - nothing else yet.
+So far I can generate private and public keys and signEvent.
+Currently having problems with nip04.

 ## Issues I've encountered